Why Choose the Pediatric Thyroid Center

-The Pediatric Thyroid Center at CHOP is one of the few centers in the nation dedicated to the unique medical needs of children and adolescents with thyroid disease.
+The Pediatric Thyroid Center at Children's Hospital of Philadelphia (CHOP) is one of the few centers in the nation dedicated to the unique medical needs of children and adolescents with thyroid disease.

 Our experienced team